QianyiWu/get_dr_py/README.md

 Currently we have fully tested this package on Ubuntu 16.04 LTS environment.
 Windows and MacOS are not ensured working.

 # Citation
-Please cite the following papers if this dataset helps your research:
+Please cite the following papers if it helps your research:

 Disentangled Representation Learning for 3D Face Shape